Dashron/Roads/README.md

 	});
 	```

 3. Each [resource method](#resource-method) from step #2 should return your response.
-If a promise, it will be evaluated.
-If not a [response](#roadsresponse) object, it will be automatically wrapped.
+If you return a promise, it will be resolved, and the response/errors will be handled appropriately.
+If you do not return (or your promise does not resolve) a [response](#roadsresponse) object it will be automatically wrapped in a response object.

 	```node
 	var resource = new roads.Resource({
 	    // Incomplete.
 See step 1.